-During the years ended December 31, 2021 and 2020, we generated approximately \$33 thousand and \$158 thousand, respectively, in contract research revenues, resulting from a grant with the CFF in 2020 and a feasibility study agreement entered into with Genentech in 2019.
+During the year ended December 31, 2023, we generated \$1,096 in contract research revenue resulting from the research collaboration with BioNTech SE and Genentech Inc. During the year ended December 31, 2022, we generated \$3,188 in contract revenue resulting from the research collaboration with BioNTech SE.
 Our ability to generate product revenue, which we do not expect to occur for many years, if ever, will depend heavily on the successful development and eventual commercialization of our early-stage product candidates.